jtamboli07/BPMEWorkshop/getting_Started.md

 # Prerequisites for Workshop

 ## Windows
 For BPM Enterprise, you need to use docker-compose.
-To run docker-compose on a windows machine, you need docker desktop.
+To run docker-compose on a windows machine, you need a docker desktop.
 For this reason, a windows server does not work as the Docker desktop does not run on a Windows server yet.
 When this becomes available, you should be able to do all of this on a Windows server.
 If you want to do this in the cloud, you will need to use Azure as AWS does not offer Windows 10.
 We have Azure images to share if you are interested.

 ## Linux
 For Linux, All you need is to install docker-compos.
 Docker-compose on Linux is generally not a problem.
 I found that CentOS performs better when using a cloud AWS instance.
 The GUI on CentOS is more responsive than RedHat or other Linux instances.